Jakedavies/ibeacon_nav/README.md

-# An research project in indoor navigation using IBeacon technology, with a focus on the blind or partially sighted
+# A research project in indoor navigation using IBeacon technology, with a focus on the blind or partially sighted

 ## Requirements

 * Android application
   * Indoor location tracking using iBeacon
     * Proximity based tracking based on single iBeacon proxmity